 6. Shetland Sheepdog

-One of the top 10 smartest dogs, this fluffy breed excels at herding, training, and dog shows.
+One of the top 10 smartest dogs, this fluffy cattle dog breed excels at herding, training, and dog shows.
 Shetland Sheepdogs can be prone to barking, and the amount they shed is obvious given their thick coats.
 Despite their size, they can be a great guard dog, and a wonderful addition to a family because they’re naturally friendly and have a willingness to please.
 They can be too smart for their own good though, so if they’re left alone their owner will have to make sure there’s plenty for them to do to prevent unwanted behavior.

 7. Cardigan Welsh Corgi